Martin Stokken

 Stokken was born as the youngest of four siblings on a desolate farm.
 In 1934 the farm burned down and his father died soon after that.
 In his teens Stokken worked as a shepherd, and earned enough money to buy a pair of decent skis for his training.
 In 1939 he and his mother moved to Fåvang, where he joined the local ski club.
 During World War II, in 1943, he fled to Sweden and joined the Norwegian resistance movement.
 He returned to Norway in 1945, and in 1946 won the national title and placed eighth in 10,000 m running at the 1946 European Championships.
 From then on and until 1951 he was the best Norwegian 5000 m and 10,000 m runner.
 He also excelled in the 3000 m steeplechase, placing fourth at the 1950 European Championships.
 He retired from athletics in 1955, after setting his personal best over 5000 m, and having won 19 national titles over his athletic career.

 In the late 1940s Stokken trained in cross-country skiing merely to stay fit in winters, but since 1951 he began competing and was included into the national team.
 Besides his international achievements in skiing, between 1951 and 1957 he won five national titles.
 He retired in 1960 after winning the Birkebeiner race from Rena to Lillehammer.
-In retirement he continued working as police officer in Trondheim (he held that position from 1950 to 1980) and eventually became a skiing and biathlon coach.
+In retirement he continued working as police officer in Trondheim Municipality (he held that position from 1950 to 1980) and eventually became a skiing and biathlon coach.